 An Application will lose 2 points if at any time since October 1, 2011, any Principal of the Applicant or Affiliate thereof has been 60 days or more delinquent in the payment of any MaineHousing loan (except delinquencies resulting from the delay or loss of Section 8 housing assistance payments), has been declared in default by MaineHousing or has failed to pay taxes or municipal assessments resulting in a lien on any housing funded by MaineHousing.

-An Application will lose one (1) point if construction loan closing does not occur within 15 months of the date the Notice to Proceed was first issued for any LIHTC Project developed by the Applicant, any Principal or their Affiliates that was issued a Notice to Proceed after November 1, 2013, unless the delay was the direct result of circumstances beyond the control of said Applicant, Principal or Affiliate, as determined by MaineHousing in its sole discretion.
+An Application will lose one (1) point if any LIHTC Project developed by the Applicant, any Principal or their Affiliates that was issued a Notice to Proceed after November 1, 2013 does not have a construction loan closing within 15 months of the date a Notice to Proceed was first issued to the LIHTC Project, unless the delay was the direct result of circumstances beyond the control of said Applicant, Principal or Affiliate, as determined by MaineHousing in its sole discretion.

 An Application will lose one (1) point for each LIHTC Project that was Placed in Service in the State since October 1, 2006 by any Principal of the Applicant or Affiliate thereof and had a year-end operating deficit, as determined by MaineHousing, in the last full Fiscal Year, unless the operating deficit was fully funded by the Application deadline.